Browsing Category

 In 1895 the weight of the French Indo-China piastre was slightly reduced to 24.30 grams (0.7812 troy ounces) of fine silver.
 However, the purity and design of the coin were left unaltered.
 The French Indo-China piastre was minted primarily in Paris, but coins dated 1921 and 1922 were struck in Birmingham, Osaka or Hanoi.

-French Indo-China Silver Piastre Coins For Sale on eBay
+French Indo-China Silver Piastre Coins for Sale on eBay

 Another silver trade dollar that is extremely popular with collectors today is the British trade dollar.
 In the early 1890s, the British began looking for a new currency to promote commerce with China, as well as Britain’s expansive East Asian possessions.
 As a result, the British trade dollar was minted from 1895 to 1935.
 This coveted coin saw heavy circulation in Burma, British Malaya, British Borneo, Singapore and Hong Kong.